False Vacuum Decay across the Quantum-to-Thermal Crossover: A Comparison of Real-Time Observables

+{\it Wigner functional approach to the false vacuum probability.---} Since the Wigner function serves as a quasi-probability distribution, we extend this construction to scalar field theory~\cite{PhysRevD.50.7542}, and define the probability of the false vacuum as:

-This is a functional integral expression, where $W[\phi,\Pi;t]$ is the Wigner function extended to field theory, $Z$ can be understood as a normalization constant.
-We can obtain it by using the functional integral restriction without the integral region restriction in the above formula.
-By analogy with the Wigner function in quantum mechanics, its definition is given by:
+where $\Theta_{FV}[\phi]$ is an indicator functional that returns unity if the field configuration $\phi(x)$ is identified as belonging to the false-vacuum basin, and vanishes otherwise.
+Here $W[\phi,\Pi;t]$ is the Wigner functional and $Z$ is the normalization factor obtained from the same functional integral without the insertion of $\Theta_{FV}$.
+By analogy with the Wigner function in quantum mechanics, its definition is given by: \begin{widetext}